Translated using DeepL

 GPU 1: NVIDIA A100 80GB PCIe (UUID: GPU-04712e69-7356-4de5-f983-84083131460e)

-We can monitor our computation using either the command nvidia-smi or the graphical tool nvitop (we recommend to have a larger terminal window than 80x24).
-Due to the use of MIG, the monitoring tools are not able to show the GPU usage ( N/A), but only the memory usage.
+We can monitor our computation either by using the nvidia-smi command or by using the interactive graphical tool nvitop (it is recommended to have a larger terminal window than 80x24).
+Monitoring tools cannot display GPU usage (Util) for split cards and instead display N/A.

 If the existing configuration of MIG instances is not suitable for you, it can be changed by agreement at unix@fi.muni.cz if circumstances (other running computations) reasonably allow it.